-If 'Stage 2' does not bring about a resolution, the matter would be referred to the School's Conciliation Committee who will meet within five working days of notification.
+If 'Stage 2' does not bring about a resolution, the matter would be referred to the School's Conciliation Committee.
 It is their task to look at the issues in an impartial and confidential manner.
 The Conciliation Committee will comprise at least three and up to five Governors (not directly involved in the matters detailed in the complaint) including the Convener and at least one person independent of the management and running of the school.
-Our current "independent person" is Hugh Mercer QC.
 The Committee Convener will invite you to a meeting.
 You will be asked if there are any papers you would like to have circulated beforehand.
 As with the Headmistress' and Chairman's meeting, you will be invited to bring a friend with you.
 The allowance for parents to attend and be accompanied at a hearing does not entitle parents to insist on legal representation at a hearing.